 2.9.6 Operation with door left open

 Operation with the door left open can cause excessive smoke.
-The appliance must not be operated with the door left open except as directed in the instructions.
+The appliance must not be operated with the door left open except as directed in these instructions for refuelling purposes.

 2.9.7 Dampers left open